Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Acknowledgements

 \section{Acknowledgements}

+The first author is supported by the Doctoral Research Startup Fund of Liaoning Normal University (No.603260070011).
 We would like to thank Drew Duffield for answering some questions on the results in his paper \cite{D}.
 We would also like to thank Ibrahim Assem, Karin Erdmann and Sibylle Schroll for some correspondence on AR-components of self-injective special biserial algebras.